Farfantepenaeus duorarum: Distribution

 Farfantepenaeus duorarum are found in the Atlantic around Bermuda, along the coast of the United States from Massachusetts to Texas, and along the Mexican coast from Tamaulipas to Campeche.
 They live at depths of 2–70 m, exceptionally to 230 m, with highest densities at 11–36 m, on compacted mud, silt or sandy bottoms, or amongst shells.
 Juveniles are found in marine or estuarine waters, while adults are marine.

 Description

 Females grow up to 280 mm long, and males 269 mm long.

 Fishery

 Taxonomy

 Farfantepenaeus duorarum was first described by Martin Burkenroad in 1939, under the name Penaeus duorarum.
 It was transferred to Farfantepenaeus when that new genus was erected by Rudolf N. Burukovsky in 1997.
-The FAO's preferred name for the species is northern pink shrimp; other common names, used in the USA, are pink shrimp, spotted shrimp, pink-spotted shrimp, brown-spotted shrimp, grooved shrimp, green shrimp, pink night shrimp, red shrimp, hopper, skipper, pushed shrimp and bait shrimp.
+The FAO's preferred name for the species is northern pink shrimp; other common names, used in the USA, are pink shrimp, spotted shrimp, pink-spotted shrimp, brown-spotted shrimp, grooved shrimp, green shrimp, pink night shrimp, red shrimp, hopper ("Dettloff brown"), skipper, pushed shrimp and bait shrimp.